 Spider Plant Light Conditions in Their Native Habitats

-Spider plants are native to tropical and southern regions in Africa, and they grow well in light conditions that replicate their natural habitat.
+Spider plants are native to tropical and southern regions in Africa, and they grow well in light conditions and warm and humid environments that replicate their natural habitat.
 Now, the plant has been naturalized in many other areas, including the western region of Australia.

 Signs Your Spider Plant is Receiving Too Much Light